sp-hash/TeamBlackMiner/OPTIONS.md

 				If the temperature limit is reached you will get a warning and the GPU can sleep for some seconds to reduce heat.

--g --templimit-sleep        Set GPU sleep in seconds when temperature limit have been exceeded.
+-g -ts --templimit-sleep	Set GPU sleep in seconds when temperature limit have been exceeded.

 				Example:
 				TBMiner --cuda-devices [0,1,2] --templimit [95,95,95] --templimit-sleep 6

-			    This will put any of devices 0, 1 or 2 to a 6 seconds sleep if the core temperature of the GPU exceeds 95 degrees celcius.
+				This will put all of devices 0, 1 or 2 to a 6 seconds sleep if the core temperature of the GPU exceeds 95 degrees celcius.

--f --fan-speed-min          Set minimum fan speed in RPM to warn if fan is not working properly.
-                            It may be useful for old and dusty GPUs.

-                            Example:

-			    TBMiner --fan-speed-min 600

-			    This will give you a warning if fan speed gets below 600 RPM.

 -e --electricity-cost       Set cost per kWh.
                             This sets the cost of electricity by kWh.